 Collection and Preservation of Evidence

 A crucial aspect of a nursing home abuse case is collecting and preserving evidence.
 This attorney evidence can include medical records, eyewitness testimonies, financial documents, and more.
-An experienced attorney knows what kind of evidence is needed, how to obtain it, and how to present it effectively to make a compelling case as your lawyer.
+An experienced attorney knows what evidence is needed, how to obtain it, and how to present it effectively to make a compelling case as your lawyer.

 Reporting to the Right Agencies